hbctraining/external/HBC_IntroR_scRNAseq_bundle.md

 ---

 ### **Description:**
-This course begins with an **introduction to using R and RStudio**.
+This course begins with an introduction to using R and RStudio.
 Participants will learn the basics of R syntax and how to utlilize functions and packages in R for reproducible data wrangling and visualizations.
 Next, we will begin data analysis in R using single cell RNA-seq count data.
-Participants will use Seurat and associated tools to perform **analysis of single-cell expression data**, including data filtering, QC, integration, clustering, and marker identification analysis.
-Finally, the workshop will demonstrate **pseudobulk** and other approaches for identifying differential expression of genes across samples groups.
+Participants will use Seurat and associated tools to perform analysis of single-cell expression data, including data filtering, QC, integration, clustering, and marker identification analysis.
+Finally, the workshop will demonstrate pseudobulk and other approaches for identifying differential expression of genes across samples groups.

 ---

 ### **Who should attend?**

-Any interested individuals who are keen in obtaining a **foundational understanding** of the analysis workflow for analyzing **single cell RNA-seq data in R.**
+Any interested individuals who are keen in obtaining a foundational understanding of the analysis workflow for analyzing single cell RNA-seq data in R.

-We encourage researchers who are working on scRNA-seq data or have plans to embark on single cell experiments in the near future to apply to this course.
+***We encourage researchers who are working on scRNA-seq data or have plans to embark on single cell experiments in the near future to apply to this course.***

 ---